danielcbit/apcctrl/doc/manual/manual.rst

 **TIMEOUT** *time in seconds*
     After a power
-    failure, apcupsd will halt the system when ``TIMEOUT`` seconds have expired.
+    failure, apcctrl will halt the system when ``TIMEOUT`` seconds have expired.
 A value of zero disables this timer.
 Normally for all Smart UPS models and dumb UPSes with cables that support low battery detection, this should be zero so that the shutdown time